<?xml version="1.0" encoding="UTF-8"?>

 <title>Mormon Olympians </title>

-<atom:link href="http://mormonolympians.org/feed" rel="self" type="application/rss+xml" />
+<atom:link href="https://mormonolympians.org/feed" rel="self" type="application/rss+xml" />

 <description></description>